| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 “complete input” is defined in terms of itself.
 This definition is said

-to be left recursive since input
+to be left recursive since input appears always as the

 leftmost symbol in the sequence.
 See section Recursive Rules.